CLEP / Human Growth and Development

 Question 5: Jean Piaget was known for what theory influencing the study of Human Growth and Development?

-2. behavioral theory
+1. behavioral theory

-3. social interaction theory
+2. social interaction theory

-4. hierarchy of needs
+3. hierarchy of needs

-Correct Answer: A. cognitive development theory
+Correct Answer: D. cognitive development theory

 Explanation: A question like this comes from pure memorization of study material.
 You would have to be able to hand-pick a theorist from your brain and match him or her up to a noted theory of human development.
 Jean Piaget was one of the most influential theorists of his time, and his research behind cognitive development is still used to this day.
 He is responsible for coming up with the 4 stages of cognitive development: sensorimotor, pre-operational, concrete, and formal.